danieltan1517/chess-jai/README.md

 * Bitboards with Little Endian Rank-File Mapping
 * Magic bitboards
 * Kogge-Stone Algorithm
-* Move generator can generate 55 million positions per second
+* Move generator can generate 210 million positions per second (benchmarked from perft 6 from the initial position)
 * Moves represented as 16-bit integers

 ### Search and Pruning